Background pattern

 Warnings and precautions:

-• If you have chronic respiratory insufficiency, as you should receive a lower dose than usual.
+• If you have chronic respiratory failure, you should receive a lower dose than usual.

-• Noctamid should not be used as a first-line treatment for psychiatric disease or as a single treatment for anxiety or sleep disorders associated with depression.
+• Noctamid should not be used as a first-line treatment for psychotic illness or as the only treatment for anxiety or sleep disorders associated with depression.

 • Noctamid should be administered with caution to patients with medullary or cerebellar ataxia.